Using zucchini “noodles” instead of traditional pasta helps drive down calories and carbs while simultaneously beefing up the fiber and nutrients.

 • ¼ cup old-fashioned or quick-cooking rolled oats

-• One 24-ounce jar marinara sauce, store-bought or homemade
+• 24 ounces marinara sauce, store-bought or homemade

 ZUCCHINI LINGUINE